garden-io/garden/docs/reference/commands.md

 ### garden logs

-**Retrieves the most recent logs for the specified service(s).**
+**Retrieves the most recent logs for the specified Deploy(s).**

-Outputs logs for all or specified services, and optionally waits for news logs to come in.
+Outputs logs for all or specified Deploys, and optionally waits for news logs to come in.
 Defaults to getting logs from the last minute when in `--follow` mode.
-You can change this with the `--since` option.
+You can change this with the `--since` or `--tail` options.

 Examples:

-    garden logs                            # interleaves color-coded logs from all services (up to a certain limit) garden logs --since 2d                 # interleaves color-coded logs from all services from the last 2 days garden logs --tail 100                 # interleaves the last 100 log lines from all services garden logs service-a,service-b        # interleaves color-coded logs for service-a and service-b garden logs --follow                   # keeps running and streams all incoming logs to the console garden logs --tag container=service-a  # only shows logs from containers with names matching the pattern
+    garden logs                            # interleaves color-coded logs from all Deploys (up to a certain limit) garden logs --since 2d                 # interleaves color-coded logs from all Deploys from the last 2 days garden logs --tail 100                 # interleaves the last 100 log lines from all Deploys garden logs deploy-a,deploy-b          # interleaves color-coded logs for deploy-a and deploy-b garden logs --follow                   # keeps running and streams all incoming logs to the console garden logs --tag container=service-a  # only shows logs from containers with names matching the pattern